Measurement of the branching fraction and search for CP violation in $D^0\rightarrow K^0_S\,K^0_S\,\pi^+\pi^-$ decays at Belle

 An outstanding puzzle in particle physics is the absence of antimatter observed in the Universe~\cite{Canetti:2012zc,Farrar:1993hn}.
 It is often posited that equal amounts of matter and antimatter existed in the early Universe~\cite{Allahverdi_2021}.
 For such an initial state to evolve into our current Universe requires violation of \cp\ (charge-conjugation and parity) symmetry~\cite{Sakharov:1967dj}.
 Such \cp\ violation (\cpv) is incorporated naturally into the Standard Model~(SM) via the Kobayashi-Maskawa mechanism~\cite{Kobayashi:1973fv}.
 However, the amount of \cpv\ measured to date is insufficient to account for the observed imbalance between matter and antimatter \cite{Farrar:1993hn,Huet:1994jb}.
 Thus, it is important to search for new sources of \cpv.

-In this Letter, we measure the branching fraction and search for \cpv\ in the singly Cabibbo-suppressed (SCS) decay $\Dkskspp$~\cite{charge-conjugates}.
-Several measurements of the branching fraction exist~\cite{Albrecht:1994,FOCUS:2004met,BESIII:2020rxv}.
-The most precise measurement was made by the BES\,III Collaboration, which found $\mathcal{B}(\Dkskspp) =(5.3\,\pm 0.9\,\pm 0.3)\times 10^{-4}$~\cite{BESIII:2020rxv}.
+In this paper, we search for \cpv\ in the singly Cabibbo-suppressed (SCS) decay $\Dkskspp$~\cite{charge-conjugates}.
 SCS decays are expected to be especially sensitive to physics beyond the SM, as their amplitudes receive contributions from QCD ``penguin'' operators and also chromomagnetic dipole operators~\cite{Grossman:2006jg}.
 The SCS decays $\Dkk$ and $\Dpp$~\cite{LHCb:2019hro} are the only decay modes in which \cpv\ has been observed in the charm sector.
 The \cp\ asymmetry measured,